woocommerce/woocommerce-blocks/docs/contributors/contributing/e2e-guidelines.md

 The classicTheme project runs the tests with the suffix *classic_theme*.
 In this case, the theme is a Twenty Twenty One.
 You should use this configuration if you want test the block with a classic theme.

-Each block should be have a dedicated folder with a scoped util file if you want share some logic related to the block.
+Each block should have a dedicated folder with a scoped util file if you want share some logic related to the block.

 #### Code Guidelines